RY979/Athenaz.github.io/index.md

 <div style="font-size:0.85rem;">
 I am someone who thinks deeply and always chooses to take a step forward.
 My experience includes:<br>
 • A co-op at TJX focusing on store operations and analytics<br>
-• A co-op at Sephora focusing on merchandising<br>
+• Internship at Sephora focusing on merchandising<br>
-• Internships with Taco Bell Brand Marketing<br>
+• Internships with Taco Bell brand marketing<br>
 You can learn more about my background on the <a href="./about" style="color:#4DB2C2;">About</a> page.
 </div>